emberjs/guides/source/localizable/tutorial/subroutes.md

 ## Linking to a Specific Rental

-Now that we can load pages for individual rentals, we'll provide a `link-to` within our `rental-listing` component to navigate there from our main rentals page.
+Now that we can load pages for individual rentals, we'll add a link (using the `link-to` helper) within our `rental-listing` component to navigate to individual pages.
-Clicking on the rental title will load the detail page for the given rental.
+Clicking on the title will load the detail page for that rental.
-Note that passing the `rental` model object to the `link-to` helper will by default route to the model's `id` property.

 ```app/templates/components/rental-listing.hbs{+6}
 <article class="listing">